enyelsequeira/movieshook/README.md

 ### Technologies
 * To build this app latest technologies were used, using React hooks and Redux for state management.
 As for Css this app uses Material UI for some parts, and the most using css grid/flex.

+- React JS
+- React Router
+- Redux, Redux-Thunk
+- MaterialUI
+- SCSS modules

+### Installing
+* Clone the Repo and run npm install and npm run to run on localhost

 [Click here to see live Version --> ](https://enyelsequeira.github.io/movieshook/)